-Ignoring him, Becca turned and walked over to the soda machine, drumming her fingers against it for a second before squatting down beside it.
+Ignoring him, Becca turned and walked over to the soda machine, drumming her fingers against it for a second before kneeling down beside it.
 She looked back at Iggie and then got down on her hands and knees, putting her face flat on the floor and looked under the machine.
 Becca reached as far as she could for a shadow toward the back.
 She could feel his eyes on her ass and was more than a little uncomfortable.

-"Don't flatter yourself Tran, I've seen better," quipped Iggie defensively!
+"Don't flatter yourself Tran, I've seen better," quipped Iggie defensively.